noou-wallet/community/README.md

 # Community Code of Conduct

-We believe that a friendly environment is the best way to get better ideas, better discussions and, in the end, a better prduct.
+We believe that a friendly environment is the best way to get better ideas, better discussions and, in the end, a better product.
 Let's make this easy for everybody in our community.

 ## Scope